ripple/opensource.ripple.com/docs/claudia/claudia.md

 3. `XChainBridge` rippled feature has to be enabled.
 4. The local-mainnet network has to be running.

-Once all of the requirements have been met, you can start the local sidechain network  as follows:
+Once all the requirements have been met, you can start the local sidechain network  as follows:
 - UI
   - Navigate to `Custom XRPL Networks` and select `Start Sidechain Network`
 - CLI Mode